christian-burke/filelister/README.md

 ```

 ### Set Operations
-Filelister supports the set operations `union`, `difference`, `intersection`, `symmetric_difference`.
+Filelister supports the set operations `union`, `difference`, `intersection`, and `symmetric_difference`.
 Note that set operations do not guarantee order.

 ```python
 intersection_filelist = my_filelist.intersection(my_other_filelist)